Kronos-Integration/interceptor-object-data-processor-row/README.md

 *   `numberType`  The type of the field (number, integer, float)

 Returns **any** checks A list of checks to be perfomred

-## getProperty

-Some of the values may be directly the value or could be an object with different addidtional properties.
-So to get the expected value it must be checked if the property is an object or not.
-If it is an object the real value is stored in the object under the property 'val'.
-See the json fieldDefinition.

-### Parameters

-*   `fieldDefinition`  The field_definition
-*   `fieldTypePropertyName`  The name of the property.
-This property is under the fieldType
-*   `propertyName`  The name of the property.
-This property is a sibling of fieldTypeOnly one of the property names should be given

-## getSeverity

-Returns the severity for a check property.
-The severity may be defined globaly for the complete field, but also may be defined on a per check basis

-### Parameters

-*   `fieldDefinition`  The field_definition
-*   `fieldTypePropertyName`  The name of the property.
-This property is under the fieldType
-*   `propertyName`  The name of the property.
-This property is a sibling of fieldTypeOnly one of the property names should be given

-## getFieldType

-Returns the severity for a check property.
-The severity may be defined globaly for the complete field, but also may be defined on a per check basis

-### Parameters

-*   `fieldDefinition`  The field_definition

 ## createChecks